dnkdotsh/aicli/USAGE.md

     aicli --both -f ./requirements.md
     ```

-2.  **Pose the complex question to both models simultaneously.**
+2.  **Pose the complex question to both models.** At the `Director>` prompt, type:

-    > **Director>** Based on the attached requirements, propose a high-level strategy for a text classification system.
+    > Based on the attached requirements, propose a high-level strategy for a text classification system.
 Pay close attention to the need for handling ambiguous language.
 Which specific techniques or models in your arsenal would you recommend?

 3.  **Analyze and compare the responses.** The `[OpenAI]` and `[Gemini]` models will both respond.
 You can directly compare their reasoning, suggestions, and approaches in the same terminal view.

-4.  **Ask follow-up questions to a specific model.** If one model gives a more promising answer, you can target it directly.
+4.  **Ask follow-up questions to a specific model.** If one model gives a more promising answer, you can target it directly using the `/ai` command.

-    > **Director>** /ai gpt Your suggestion to use a fine-tuned model is interesting.
-Could you elaborate on the potential costs and data requirements for that approach?
+    > **Director>** `/ai gpt Your suggestion to use a fine-tuned model is interesting.
+Could you elaborate on the potential costs and data requirements for that approach?`

 **Why this is powerful:** This workflow leverages the original "fun" purpose of the tool for a serious professional goal: model evaluation.
 It provides a direct, side-by-side comparison of AI capabilities on the specific problems you care about.